LHentges/LanceOtron/README.md

 [![Conda version](http://anaconda.org/sgriva/lanceotron/badges/version.svg)](https://anaconda.org/sgriva/lanceotron) [![Anaconda-Server Badge](https://anaconda.org/sgriva/lanceotron/badges/downloads.svg)](https://anaconda.org/sgriva/lanceotron)

 **LanceOtron** is a machine learning, genomic data extraction and analysis tool trained for ATAC-seq, ChIP-seq, and DNase-seq peak calling.
-A freely available and fully-featured webtool version, utilising the graphical user interface [MLV](https://mlv.molbiol.ox.ac.uk) and hosted at the [MRC WIMM Centre of Computational Biology, University of Oxford](https://www.imm.ox.ac.uk/research/units-and-centres/mrc-wimm-centre-for-computational-biology), can be found at LanceOtron.molbiol.ox.ac.uk.
+A freely available and fully-featured webtool version, utilising the graphical user interface [MLV](https://mlv.molbiol.ox.ac.uk) and hosted at the [MRC WIMM Centre of Computational Biology, University of Oxford](https://www.imm.ox.ac.uk/research/units-and-centres/mrc-wimm-centre-for-computational-biology), can be found at [LanceOtron.molbiol.ox.ac.uk](https://lanceotron.molbiol.ox.ac.uk).

-#### ** 16 August 2023 - Our new server is now running and we have begun data transfer.
-We should return to normal services soon - hopefully this week or early next week.
-Thank you for your patience with this process!

-#### ** 11 August 2023 - We are currently in the process of upgrading our server used to host the LanceOtron web tool.
-Unfortunately for the next few days we are unable to provide this service.
-This will not affect the availability of the command line tool or our support of LanceOtron generally.
-Apologies for the inconvenience.
+#### ** LanceOtron has been sucessfully migrated to our new server!
+The bigwig tracks and images from the interactive demos are currently unavailable, but full functionality has been restored.
+During this process we have unified our code base been the web version and CLI - this should have no effect on LanceOtron's behaviour (please raise an issue if you observe something suggesting otherwise).

 ## Python Package and Requirements